Charles Krauthammer: Early life and career

 Krauthammer was born on March 13, 1950, in the New York City borough of Manhattan.
 His father, Shulim Krauthammer (November 23, 1904 – June 1987), was from Bolekhiv, Ukraine (then the Austro-Hungarian Empire), and later became a naturalized citizen of France.
 His mother, Thea (née Horowitz; July 28, 1921 – February 14, 2019), was from Antwerp, Belgium.
 The Krauthammer family spoke French in the household.
-When he was 5, the family moved to Montreal.
+When he was five, the family moved to Montreal.
 Through the school year they resided in Montreal, and spent the summers in Long Beach, New York.
 Both of his parents were Orthodox Jews, and he graduated from Herzliah High School.

 Krauthammer attended McGill University in Montreal, graduating in 1970 with first-class honours in economics and political science.
-At that time, McGill University was a hotbed of radical sentiment, something that Krauthammer said influenced his dislike of political extremism.
+At that time, McGill was a hotbed of radical sentiment, something that Krauthammer said influenced his dislike of political extremism.
 "I became very acutely aware of the dangers, the hypocrisies, and sort of the extremism of the political extremes.
 And it cleansed me very early in my political evolution of any romanticism."
 He later said: "I detested the extreme Left and extreme Right, and found myself somewhere in the middle."
 The following year, after graduating from McGill, he studied as a Commonwealth Scholar in politics at Balliol College, Oxford, before returning to the United States to attend medical school at Harvard.

 A diving accident during his first year of medical school left Krauthammer paralyzed from the waist down.
 He remained with his Harvard Medical School class during his hospitalization, graduating in 1975.
 He credited Hermann Lisco, associate dean of students, for making it happen.
 From 1975 through 1978, Krauthammer was a resident in psychiatry at Massachusetts General Hospital, serving as chief resident his final year.
 During his time as chief resident, he identified a variant of manic depression (bipolar disorder) that he named secondary mania.
 He published his findings in the Archives of General Psychiatry.
 He also co-authored a path-finding study on the epidemiology of mania.

 In 1978, Krauthammer relocated to Washington, D.C., to direct planning in psychiatric research under the Carter administration.
 He began contributing articles about politics to The New Republic and, in 1980, served as a speechwriter to Vice President Walter Mondale.
 He contributed to the third edition of the Diagnostic and Statistical Manual of Mental Disorders.
 In 1984, he was board certified in psychiatry by the American Board of Psychiatry and Neurology.